jshawl/peanut-butter-and-jelly/12-project-4/deployment_digital_ocean/readme.md

 var Sequelize = require("sequelize");

+// point out this is a linux thing
 // Now we are passing a number of arguments into Sequelize...
 // (1) Database name.
 // (2) Database username.